zedlopez/ifm/Writing with Inform.md

 	The Gazebo is a room.
 "A white canvas parasol raised up on stakes driven into the grass."

 Instead of clicking Go, we click Replay, and can sit back and watch what has changed.
-In this example, it only saves us the trouble of typing "look", but once stories become long and elaborate, Replay is invaluable: and especially when we notice in play that something very minor is wrong – a spelling error, say – and want to fix it immediately, without fuss.
+In this example, it only saves us the trouble of typing ``LOOK``, but once stories become long and elaborate, Replay is invaluable: and especially when we notice in play that something very minor is wrong – a spelling error, say – and want to fix it immediately, without fuss.

 {Linux:}Replay is not implemented in the text-mode Linux interface.